 Given below is a detailed explanation of all the components present on Form 49A.

-Assessing officer code- In this section, the applicant has to mention the Area code, Accounts office type, Range code and Accounts office number
+Assessing officer code- In AO code section, the applicant has to mention the Area code, Accounts office type, Range code and Accounts office number

 Full name- This is the part of the form where the individual mentions their marital status, their first name, last name and their Sur name.